getify/monio/README.md

     // v: 30
     ```

-    And for handling typical event streams:
+    And for handling typical event streams manually:

     ```js
     var clicksIOx = IOx.of.empty();